 Advising Expectations: lists of questions for degree programs and individual faculty to consider when establishing and communicating advising expectations

 Student-Advisor Expectations Scales: facilitates discussion between students and advisors about their approach to academic advising, particularly designed for doctoral students.

-Faculty Expectations Document: faculty may explicitly outline their expectations in a document that they discuss with new students and postdoctoral scholars and in some cases, amend with input from advisees, creating a “living” expectations agreement.Advising Agreements: departments may ask faculty and students to sign an advising agreement that outlines the responsibilities of each.
+Faculty Expectations Document: faculty may explicitly outline their expectations in a document that they discuss with new students and postdoctoral scholars and in some cases, amend with input from advisees, creating a “living” expectations agreement.Advising Agreements: departments may ask faculty and students to sign an advising agreement that outlines the responsibilities of each member.

 |Review progress regularly and discuss future plans||